syntasso/workshop/enhancing-a-promise/README.md

 Now you can validate the `output/output.yaml` file.

-It should be the base manifest with all the custom values inserted.
-It should look like the example below.
+It should be the base manifest with all the custom values inserted and look like the example below.
 If your output is different, go back and check the steps from above and the files in the directory.
 Repeat this process until your output matches the output below.

 <details>
     <summary>👀&nbsp;&nbsp;Click here to view an example of expected output YAML</summary>